microsoft/OneLabeler-doc/docs/index.md

 After creating a workflow, the developer may debug the created data labeling tool at runtime and verify if it functions as expected, and then decide if the workflow needs further editing.

-#### Prototype Preview
+#### Labeling Tool Preview

-The developer can preview and play with the created prototype in OneLabeler.
+The developer can preview and play with the created labeling tool in OneLabeler.
-The prototype preview is updated realtime as the developer edits the workflow.
+The preview is updated realtime as the developer edits the workflow.

 Below shows a preview of an image classification tool: